wulkano/Kap/docs/plugins.md

 electron.globalShortcut.register(config.get('shortcut'), () => { /* ... */ });
 ```

-**Note:** Kap will not register any action for the accelerator.
+**Note:** Kap will not register any action for the keyboard shortcut.
 That is up to the plugin implementation.

 ## General APIs